cylc/cylc-admin/docs/proposal-spawn-on-d.md

   expected to run there, because alternate paths are possible

-Note that bad failure handling, which does not cause the workflow to continue, will cause a premature shutdown:
+Note that bad failure handling, which does not cause the workflow to continue, will cause an (arguably!) premature shutdown:
 ```
 A:fail => email_me
 A => B => C = archive
 ```
-Here, if `A` fails the workflow will shut down as completed with `email_me` succeeded.
-But, that is what the graph logic says to do!
-If `A` fails, there is no path to normal completion.
+Here, if `A` fails the workflow will shut down as completed with `email_me` succeeded. **But, that is what the graph logic says to do!** If `A` fails, there is no path to (the supposedly-intended) completion.

+#### Spawning and stop points

+**Stopping prior to the final cycle point:**
+At any shut down prior to the final cycle point (e.g. stop now, or stop at cycle point P, etc.) the scheduler shuts down with the task pool as-is, which may include waiting tasks in the runahead ahead pool beyond the stop point.
+This allows a restart to carry on as normal, beyond the stop point.

+**Stopping at the final cycle point:**
+The workflow final cycle point represents the end of the graph.
+All graph recurrence expressions end here so in general it is not possible to say what the "next" instance of task should be beyond the final point.
+When the scheduler shuts down at the final cycle point the task pool will therefore represent only the very last things happened before shutdown - i.e. the very last task(s) to complete.
+It is not possible to carry on beyond this point with a restart.
+To go beyond the original final cycle point users would need to change the final cycle point in the workflow definition and warm start at the next point.

-### Suicide triggers not needed
+### Suicide triggers mostly not needed

 Suicide triggers are no longer needed for workflow branching.
 ```